ctcl-bregis/ctclsite-content/pages/projects/infowiki/infowiki.md

-NetWiki, a temporary name, for a custom wiki software project.
+InfoWiki is a web-based wiki software.

 ## Background
 Since 2021, I have been making use of MediaWiki for personal notetaking.
 It has been a reliable and effective tool for this purpose though the software is better suited for multi-user wikis.